 The Shark APEX UpLight is slightly better than the Shark ION F80.
 They're both outstanding vacuums on bare floors and perform well on high-pile carpet, and the APEX is much better on low-pile carpet.
 The APEX also has a bigger dirt compartment and there are no recurring costs.
 The ION is a cordless vacuum so it has an unlimited range, it has a decent battery, and it has great maneuverability too.

-The Shark ION F80 is better than the Shark Navigator Lift-Away on bare floors and stairs, while the Navigator is better-suited to clean carpets.
-The ION F80 is a cordless stick vacuum so it has great maneuverability and as long as there's still battery life left in it, you don't need to worry about its range.
-It also has excellent performance on bare floors.
-The Navigator picks up much more debris on carpet than the ION F80, it has a bigger dirt compartment, and it has no recurring costs.
+The Shark ION F80 and the Shark Navigator Lift-Away each have different advantages, so you may prefer one over the other based on your needs.
+The ION has a better performance on bare floors and stairs, while the Navigator is better-suited for cleaning carpets.
+The ION is a cordless stick vacuum, so it has better maneuverability and, as long as there's still battery life left, its range is virtually unlimited.
+That said the Navigator has a bigger dirt compartment, and it has practically no recurring costs.